 THE LUXURY OF CONSCIOUSNESS

 Based on real needs and real experiences, Residus was founded by Elin Mohlander in 2016 with a vision to change the fashion industry.
 She was later the same year joined by Evalena Jonsson.
 The idea is to create essential and long-lasting pieces in leftover fabrics, to move away from the quick trends, and to create a sustainable and circular movement.
-The first drop landed in stores in April 2017, and presents 20 feminine and functional dresses with a sophisticated design.
+The first drop landed in stores in April 2017, and presented 20 feminine and functional dresses with a sophisticated design.

 “The dress is the category that consumers always ask for, no matter the season or occasion.
 Throughout our years in the fashion industry, dresses have always been the most on demand category, yet there never seems to be enough products out there”